-During late pregnancy, the mare’s calorie requirements increase by almost 30% and by peak lactation (Figure 1), when the mare can be produce milk at a rate of 3% of BW/day, they will have almost doubled.
+During late pregnancy, the mare’s calorie requirements increase by almost 30% and by peak lactation (Figure 1), when the mare can be producing milk at a rate of 3% of BW/day, they will have almost doubled.

 Undernutrition during pregnancy will mean that the mare ‘robs’ her own bodily stores to nourish the foetus.
 This will result in loss of condition, which may prolong gestation, and depletion of vital mineral stores.
 Loss of body reserves during late pregnancy and lactation can also result in lower colostrum quality, poor milk production and reduce re-breeding success.
 On the other hand, excessive weight gain during late pregnancy can lead to problems at foaling and increase the risk of issues such as laminitis.

 Monitoring the mare’s body condition, and modify calorie intake as necessary, is essential.
 Ideally, mares should have a condition score of 3-3.5 out of 5 or 5-6 out of 9.
 It is worth noting that in late gestation mares may have less fat cover over the ribs due to the weight of the foetus and associated tissues.
 Thus, more emphasis should be placed on other locations of fat accumulation (i.e. the neck and hindquarters).

 Figure 1 Lactation Curve (marketing to amend to shade out 6 weeks to 3 months as peak lactation)